nazymarket/nazymarket/README.md

 ## How to Make a Listing

-1. Go to the marketplace channel.
+1. Go to the ticket channel.
 2. Use the following format for your listing: